ShoAn1/scrambled-string/README.md

 ### Details
 ```
 The application requires two filepaths.
-1.Path for Dictionary file .
+1. Path for Dictionary file .
-2.Path for Grambled-String file .
+2. Path for Grambled-String file .
 ```

 ```
 For Docker container the below two files can be updated in current Directory.
-* strings.txt -> filename for list of grambled strings representing each line as independent string
+1. strings.txt -> filename for list of grambled strings representing each line as independent string
-* dict.txt    -> dictionary for list of keywords in dictionary representing each line as independent word in the dictionary
+2. dict.txt    -> dictionary for list of keywords in dictionary representing each line as independent word in the dictionary
 ```